-Notes receivable pertain to the intercompany loans extended by the Parent Company to its subsidiaries.
-These bear interest ranging from 7.50% to 8.50% in 2020 and 2019 and are due and demandable (see Note 15).
+Notes receivable pertains to the intercompany loans extended by the Parent Company to its subsidiaries.
+These bear interest ranging from 7.50% to 8.50% in 2021 and 2020 and are due and demandable (see Note 15).
+These notes were fully collected in 2021.